joshgummersall/statsd-alerting-backend/readme.md

 ## Configuring Alerts

 There are two different types of alerts that are supported.
 Those are "event" alerts and "metric" alerts (see example configuration file for both).
 "Event" alerts are things that you want to be alerted on immediately.
 An example of an event you would likely want to be alerted on immediately is an uncaught exception.

 "Metrics" alerts are a bit more complicated.
 StatsD publishes aggregate metrics at a configurable rate (default is every ten seconds).
 Perhaps you wanted to be alerted when the 90th percentile average time for an event exceeds a certain value.
 You can do that (check out the example configuration for how to set that up).

-Currently you can alert using the following mechanisms: Slack (via Incoming Webhooks), Pagerduty, or to stdout.

 This plugin is very young and I plan to include more sophisticated alerting features as well as more alert types.
 Feel free to leave feedback via the issues for things you would like to see added.

 ## Installation